Spike2Vec: An Efficient and Scalable Embedding Approach for COVID-19 Spike Sequences: Experimental Evaluation

 \subsection{Dataset Statistics}

-We used the (aligned) amino acid sequences corresponding to the spike protein from the largest known database of SARS-CoV-2 sequences, GISAID.
+We used the (aligned) amino acid sequences corresponding to the spike protein from the largest known database of SARS-CoV-2 sequences, GISAID~\cite{gisaid_website_url}.
 In our dataset, we have 2,519,386 spike sequences along with the COVID-19 variant information (in our data, we have $1327$ variants in total) for each spike sequence.
 The information about some of the more well-represented variants is given in Table~\ref{tbl_variant_information}.
 Since most of the variants are new, we do not have all the information available for all them.
-Therefore, we put ``-" in the field in Table~\ref{tbl_variant_information} for which we do not have any information available online.
+Therefore, we put ``-" in any field of Table~\ref{tbl_variant_information} for which we do not have any information available.

 Figure~\ref{fig_country_wise_distribution} shows the total number of spike sequences for the top $10$ countries worldwide.
 In our GISAID dataset, a total of $219$ countries are represented.
-Since USA has the highest number of spike sequences, we use it as a case study to analyze the spread patterns of different variants in Section~\ref{sec_usa_case_study}.
+Since the USA has the highest number of spike sequences, we use it in a case study to analyze the spread patterns of different variants in Section~\ref{sec_usa_case_study}.